simplisticated/Sensitive/README.md

 }

 /*
- * Add pan gesture recognizer without configuration block to view.
+ * Set number of times to handle pan gesture in view.
+ * Gesture recognizer will be removed from view after 10 recognitions.
  */

-view.onPan(when: .always, handle: { (panGestureRecognizer) in
+view.onPan(when: .count(times: 10), handle: { (panGestureRecognizer) in
     // Handle pan gesture on view here...
-}, configure: nil)
+}) { (longPressGestureRecognizer)
+    // Configure pan gesture recognizer here...
+}

 /*
- * Add one-time pan gesture recognizer without configuration block to view.
+ * Add pan gesture recognizer without configuration block to view.
- * Gesture recognizer will be removed from view after first recognition.
  */

-view.onPan(when: .once, handle: { (panGestureRecognizer) in
+view.onPan(when: .always, handle: { (panGestureRecognizer) in
     // Handle pan gesture on view here...
 }, configure: nil)